 Labiaplasty is a cosmetic genital rejuvenation procedure that has been rapidly gaining in popularity.
 Having children, the natural aging process, and other issues can cause the labial tissue to stretch and an excess of skin to accumulate.
 Menopause also often coincides with drooping of the vulvar lips as the body’s levels of collagen and elastin decrease.
 Additionally, there are many women who are simply born with an excess of labial tissue or asymmetric labia.
 Regardless of the cause, enlarged or asymmetrical labia can cause daily discomfort, a loss of interest in sexual activity, or even pain.
 Fortunately, this common condition can be remedied with labiaplasty from our experienced plastic surgeons.

-Patients who have labiaplasty treatment typically seek to eliminate the discomfort that comes with enlarged labia and to renew confidence about their bodies.
+Patients who have labiaplasty treatment typically seek a solution to the discomfort that comes with enlarged labia and to renew confidence about their bodies.
 The labia can undergo changes for a variety of reasons, ranging from childbirth to significant weight loss.
 After the procedure, patients often enjoy physical activities that previously caused irritation or pain, and can wear tighter clothing with more comfort.
 Labiaplasty helps keep the patients of Liu Plastic Surgery feeling more youthful and confident.

 Why People Choose Labiaplasty

-Patients elect to undergo labiaplasty for a number of reasons including: rejuvenation after the effects of pregnancy, to tighten and tone the area after significant weight loss, to eliminate discomfort or irritation, to improve the fit of clothing, and to enhance their self-esteem.
+Patients elect to undergo labiaplasty for a number of reasons including: rejuvenation after the effects of pregnancy, to tighten and tone the area after significant weight loss, to treat discomfort or irritation, to improve the fit of clothing, and to enhance their self-esteem.